viniaxt/starter-pack/README.md

   Imagine that you are in a team with another person.
 It's very important that you and your teammate have others features.

-  [More about git](https://medium.com/@onejohi/git-understanding-the-basics-ba004a20dacc), because it's a more complex tool in matter of understanding, and there's people that can do it better than me.
+  [More about git](https://medium.com/@onejohi/git-understanding-the-basics-ba004a20dacc), because it's a more complex tool in matter of understanding, and there are people that can do it better than me.